eraddy/New-Post-Office/README.md

   Searches parcels using a predicate.
 This method does not change the original storage.
 - `void updateOfficeNumber(Predicate<Box> predicate, int newOfficeNumber)`
-  Updates the {@code office} field in each box of this storage.
+  Updates the `office` field in each box of this storage.

 Please, proceed to the `NewPostOfficeStorageImpl` that the implementor of `NewPostOfficeStorage` interface.